davidjimenez75/folderjpg/README.md

 # folderjpg

-Create full size icons to Windows folders recursively from all the "folder.jpg" and "cover.jpg" files.
+folderjpg is a command line tool to create full size icons to Windows folders recursively from all the "folder.jpg" and "cover.jpg" files.

-### Compilation
+## COMPILATION

 For compilation, you need to have the .NET Core SDK installed.
 You can download it from [here](https://dotnet.microsoft.com/download).